How to leave your husband when you have a child? Or, how to leave a marriage with a child?

 You’re in a marriage that isn’t working, but you also have kids.
-So the decision to leave isn’t exactly black and white.
+So leaving a marriage with children is not an easy decision to make since the decision to leave isn’t exactly black and white.
 Your friends and family are telling you to “stay together for the kids,” but is that really the right call?
 Should you try to make the marriage work, or will you and the kids be happier if not stuck in a perpetual fighting match?
-And if you decide to call it quits, who’s to tell you, when to leave the marriage?
+And if you decide to call it quits and prefer ending a marriage with kids, who’s to tell you, when to leave the marriage and how to leave a marriage peacefully?
 Maybe you could use a little help in here on how to leave your husband when you have a child.

 Well, it depends on the situation you are in.
-Leaving a marriage cannot be an impulsive decision and more so not an emotional one.
-And if you take the call on ending it, then how to leave a marriage should be just as important as when to leave the marriage.
+Leaving a marriage with children cannot be an impulsive decision and more so not an emotional one.
+And if you take the call on ending it, then how to leave a marriage should be just as important as when to leave the marriage with kids.

 There are many ways to look at it, one being that you want to provide a home with two parents who love their children.
-But is living a marriage void of love the best example to your children?
-Will that be better or worse than the parents living apart from each other?
+But is living a marriage void of love, the best example to your children?
+Leaving a marriage with children is not easy, but will that be better or worse than the parents living apart from each other?

 After you have decided when to leave a marriage with kids, you can you need to move on to the next big step.
 How to leave a marriage with children.